gryffin31/flight-eda-and-prediction/README.md

 Feel free to connect with me on <a href="https://www.linkedin.com/in/pattnaik-aishwarya-950b57282/" target="_blank">&#128101; LinkedIn</a> | <a href="https://medium.com/@aishwarya.pattnaik224" target="_blank">&#9997; Medium</a>

+You can also find my <a href="https://medium.com/@aishwarya.pattnaik224/flight-ticket-price-prediction-with-machine-learning-and-eda-505a55e0f838" target="_blank">Medium </a> article here.

 ## Feel Free to Use and Fork this Repo 🚀

 This project is open-source.
 You are welcome to use, fork, and contribute to enhance